AlexaH88/pianotes/README.md

 - The favicon code was taken from [W3Schools](https://www.w3schools.com/), specifically from [HTML Favicon](https://www.w3schools.com/html/html_favicon.asp) and adapted.

 - The JavaScript media queries were taken from [CSS Tricks](https://css-tricks.com/), specifically [this article](https://css-tricks.com/working-with-javascript-media-queries/), and adapted.

+- The code for the hamburger menu on 800px width screens and smaller was taken from [W3 Schools](https://www.w3schools.com/), specifically [this section](https://www.w3schools.com/howto/tryit.asp?filename=tryhow_js_mobile_navbar), and adapted.

 ### ***Content***